silksil/personalLearnings/productivity.md

 ### Differentiate between "I want to" and "I have to"
 As argued in the section above, internal obstacles can prevent you from actually making things happen.
 One way these internal obstacles can occur is by having the idea that tasks are an obligation, or having the feeling it is imposed on you.
 In other words, that you have the feeling that you have to do it, without having the feeling that you want to do it.
 Now, of course, it can happen that you have to do tasks that you do not enjoy doing.
 Nonetheless, these tasks become so much easier if you consciously decide that you want to do it anyway.
 In order to rationalize these decisions, I often say to myself that it's simply part of life, or that the tasks at least teach me to be disciplined.
 For example, I do not enjoy cooking that much, but **I want to eat healthy**, so **I want** to prioritize time buying groceries and cooking.

+### Commit
+“Auden believed that a life of such military precision was essential to his creativity, a way of taming the muse to his own schedule.
+“A modern stoic,” he observed, “knows that the surest way to discipline passion is to discipline time: decide what you want or ought to do during the day, then always do it at exactly the same moment every day, and passion will give you no trouble.”

+“to sustain these true moments of insight one has to be highly disciplined, lead a disciplined life,”

 ## Principles
 ### Be clear on how you work
 Being clear on how you work to 1.) **reduce the amount of tempetation** to shifts into reward-seeking mode and to 2.) **preserve mental energy** for work itsels instead of figuring what you need to do in the moment.
 As suggested by Cal Newport, this includes: